osigie/osigie/README.md

 - 🌱 I have 3+ years of professional experience working majorly with typescript using different javascript libraries and frameworks like Express, Nest, React, Vue, Next and Angular while contributing to different open source projects.
 - 👯 I’m looking to collaborate on Web development and Open Source Projects.
-- 💬 Ask me about vue, react, css, typescript...
+- 💬 Ask me about node, vue, react, css, typescript...
 - 😀 Fun fact: I love watching football⚽🏈

 ## 🛠️ Technologies